CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{<img src="/images/guides/nvidia-air/CreateADOT.png" alt="">}}

 ## Import a Topology via API

 You can import JSON formatted topologies via API.

 {{< tabs "TabID110 ">}}
 {{< tab "Example 1">}}

-The following topology defines two nodes (`node-1` and `node-2`) connected to each other via their respective `eth1` interfaces, and the Out-of-Band management network enabled by default.
+The following topology defines two nodes (`node-1` and `node-2`) connected to each other via their respective `eth1` interfaces.
+The out-of-band management network is enabled by default.

 ```
 {